The Michigan Catastrophic Claims Association

 The Michigan Catastrophic Claims Association (MCCA), an unincorporated non-profit association, was created by the state Legislature in 1978.
-The MCCA reimburses auto no-fault insurance companies for each Personal Injury Protection (medical) claim paid in excess of a certain threshold, currently at $530,000.
-That means that the policyholder's insurance company pays the first $530,000 of medical expenses and the MCCA reimburses the insurance company for any costs paid out over that amount.
+The MCCA reimburses auto no-fault insurance companies for each Personal Injury Protection (medical) claim paid in excess of $460,000.
+That means that the policyholder’s insurance company pays the first $460,000 of medical expenses and the MCCA reimburses for costs over that amount.
+The threshold is increased annually.

-Michigan's unique auto insurance no-fault law provides unlimited lifetime coverage for medical expenses which result from auto accidents.
+Michigan’s unique auto insurance no-fault law provides unlimited lifetime coverage for medical expenses which result from auto accidents.
 So, consumers who are injured in an auto accident will receive reasonable and necessary medical benefits for their entire lifetime.
-No other state in the country has such high medical benefits.
 The cost to run such a system is expensive.
 Without the MCCA, the stability of one insurance company could be threatened by a series of catastrophic claims.

 The 1978 law requires all insurance companies that write automobile insurance in the state of Michigan to be members of the MCCA.
 The law specifies that the MCCA must distribute excess losses among all auto insurance companies doing business in the state of Michigan.
 The MCCA is subject to regulatory supervision by the Michigan Office of Financial and Insurance Regulation.